metosin/ring-swagger/README.md

 - [Compojure-Api](https://github.com/metosin/compojure-api) for Compojure

-If your favourite web lib is not listed here, you should write an client/adapter yourself.
+If your favourite web lib doesn't have an client adapter, you should write an it yourself.
 Here's howto:

 1. Create routes for `api-docs` and `api-docs/:api`
 2. Create route-collector to [collect the routes](https://github.com/metosin/ring-swagger/blob/master/test/ring/swagger/core_test.clj).